 Integrating Primary Care, VCSE and Community Services in NHS Pathways

 NHS community services do not operate in isolation.
 Effective care pathways depend on close integration with primary care, VCSE organisations and wider system partners.
+Within the wider context of NHS community service models and care pathways and NHS workforce and clinical oversight frameworks, integration is no longer a soft aspiration.
+It is a delivery requirement that affects safety, continuity, demand management and system confidence.

 This area links closely with multi-agency working and regulatory alignment across integrated care systems.
+Understanding how services interact across systems is key, and this resource on community care pathways and NHS system integration provides clarity.

 Working With Primary Care in Practice

-Effective integration includes:
+Effective integration with primary care commonly includes:

 - Clear referral criteria agreed with GP practices